 Browning and his Terrace had many powerful friends.
 But they also had powerful enemies: law enforcement and J. Frank Norris, pastor of First Baptist Church and co-founder of Bible Baptist Seminary (now Arlington Baptist University).

-Just as Norris and law enforcement had waged a campaign against Hell’s Half Acre, so they waged a campaign against the Terrace.
+Just as Norris and law enforcement had waged a war against Hell’s Half Acre, so they waged a war against the Terrace.

 Thus, despite Browning’s precautions—and payoffs and tipoffs—the Terrace was raided occasionally.